 Thanks to the Internet, there are many sources of personal information available on demand.
-People searches and professional background checks are great ways to find out personal details on anyone.
+A people search and professional background check are great ways to find out personal details on anyone.

-Anytime you register your information, whether online, at school, at work, on social media, etc., that information is stored in some database somewhere.
-This information then becomes sell-able and searchable: if someone has it and you need it, you can probably get it pretty easily.
+Anytime you provide register your information, whether online, at school, at work, on social media, a financial institution, apply for a credit card, auto loan, home loan, register to vote, etc., that information is stored in some database somewhere.

-If you happen to need to contact an old friend or a specific representative with a company you’d like to do business with, you can easily locate that contact information and make sure your message reaches its destination.
+If you happen to need to contact an old friend or a specific representative with a company you’d like to do business with, you can usually locate their contact information and make sure your message reaches its destination.

-However, if you need to confirm someone’s identity, a background check can lend more useful information when it comes to protecting your safety when associating with a particular individual.
+However, if you need a more in-depth report to help determine if someone is being truthful with you, or you want to dig deeper based on a hunch or suspicion, a background check can provide you with much more useful information.
+Especially when it comes to protecting your safety when associating with a particular individual.

-In this article, we discuss the benefits of people searches and professional background checks and when you might need one over the other.
+Background checks can be very useful when evaluating the people behind a business deal, knowing more about a neighbor, or even a potential professional you might hire.
+In this article, we discuss the benefits of a people search and professional background check and when you might need one over the other.

 What are People Search Engines?